 54) Young Cognacs and Brandy’s (grape brandy)

-Although aged cognacs are generally served as a digestif, young cognac (VS or VSOP) and young brandy’s which lack maturity are best served as an aperitif.
+Although aged cognacs are generally served as a digestif, young cognacs (VS or VSOP) and young brandys that lack maturity are best served as an aperitif.

 55) Marc Brandy (Pommace Brandys)